Does CLIP Know My Face?

-Because some individuals have more than 30 images available, the attack was run 20 times, with randomly sampling 30 images from all available images for each person.
+Because some individuals have more than 30 images available, the attack was repeated 20 times, with randomly sampling a subset of images per individual.
+In the following plots, the mean and standard deviation are reported.
+Detailed confusion matrices for each of the performed attacks with 30 attack samples can be found in App.~\ref{app:additional_experimental_results}.

-Looking at the results of the attacks, one can see that the models learn to recognize individual people.
-As can be seen, the mean true-positive rate of the attack on all models is consistently above 91\% while the mean false-positive rate is quite low on the ViT-B/32 and ViT-B/16 models.
-The mean true-positive rate and the mean false-positive rate seems to increase, with the model size.
-Accordingly, the mean true-negative rate and mean false-negative rate decrease with increased model size.

-The lower the false-positive rate, the higher the confidence of the adversary can be in the positive predictions.
-In a setting of a privacy attack, this is especially interesting since low false-positive rates are increasing the potential leakage of sensitive information.
-High false-positive rates, on the other hand, are reducing the risks of privacy attacks since the attacker cannot be confident in the results of the attacks.
-For the smaller ViT-B/32 and ViT-B/16 models, the attacker can be sure that the entities with positive predictions are indeed in the training data because of a false-positive rate below 6\%.

-Interestingly, and against our initial expectation, the false-positive rate seems to considerably increase with the model size.
-Our intuition is that the larger a model's capacity, the higher the chance that the model is remembering the images and the names of a person.
-However, we suspect that the increase in the false-positive rate is due to false positives in our analysis of the LAION-400M dataset and incorrectly labelling entities as not occurring in the dataset during our analysis.
-It is very unlikely that the model is predicting the correct name out of 546 names more than half of the time if it has never seen the person during training.
-Because of the considerable size of this dataset, we unfortunately cannot verify this assumption.
-However, the low false-positive rate in the experiments on the CC3M dataset indicate that this assumption is most likely correct.